10 Signs You Have an Autoimmune Disease and How to Reverse It

 I’ve seen this epidemic first-hand, both as a patient and a physician.
 I was diagnosed with Graves’ Disease, an autoimmune thyroid condition, my second year of medical school, and I now specialize in treating autoimmune patients in my clinic.

 Another aspect of autoimmunity that is cause for alarm, besides the skyrocketing rates of it, is that autoimmune diseases often go undiagnosed for years.
 In fact, it takes an average of five to six doctors and five years to receive an autoimmune diagnosis.

 There are a number of reasons for why this is the unfortunate case (which I cover in my book), and one of them is that autoimmune diseases come in many different varieties, including Hashimoto’s, Graves’ Disease, rheumatoid arthritis, type I diabetes, lupus, psoriasis, multiple sclerosis, Sjogren’s, and more, and can cause many different types of symptoms all over the body that range from mild to severe in nature.
 So, what’s causing these mysterious illnesses that are so difficult for doctors to diagnose and treat?

 Let’s take a look at what autoimmunity is, some of the most common symptoms, and what to do if you have it.

 What are autoimmune diseases?

 Autoimmune diseases are born when your body is working hard to defend itself against something potentially dangerous, such as an allergen, a toxin, an infection, or even a food, and it fails to differentiate between the intruder and parts of your own body.
-Mistaking certain types of tissues for harmful substances, your body turns these antibodies against itself, wreaking havoc on your organs.
+Your stressed immune system then turns antibodies against you, mistakenly attacking your own tissues instead of invaders, causing a potentially wide range of symptoms.

 10 Signs You May Have an Autoimmune Disease